Money to learn for full-time higher education courses

 Applying for a Maintenance Loan

 You can apply for a Maintenance Loan to help pay for your living costs such as books and rent.
 How much you can get depends on your household income, and where you live and study.
-From 2025 maintenance loans are going up by 3.1%.
+For example you can get up to £10,830 if you are living away from parents outside London.

 To see how much you could get to live on go to the Student Finance Calculator.